craig-osterhout/docs/content/manuals/dhi/core-concepts/vex.md

 instructions on scanning with VEX support across different tools including Docker Scout, Trivy, and Grype, see [Scan Docker Hardened Images](/manuals/dhi/how-to/scan.md).

+> [!TIP]
+>
+> For a hands-on walkthrough of fetching the VEX attestation, reading its
+> structure, and filtering statements with `jq`, see [Explore VEX statements
+> in Docker Hardened Images](/guides/dhi-vex-walkthrough/).